 The total length of our paved network is 101km.
-The average condition of the gravel road network can be rated as poor to very poor, with 51% of the surfacing and 15% of the structure in the poor to very poor category.
+The average condition of the network can be rated as poor to very poor, with more than 50% of the surfacing in the poor to very poor category.

 The total unpaved network is 18km.
 The average condition of the unpaved network can be rated as fair to poor.